ICT and Computing

 ICT and Computing in Year 7

-We introduce our learners to the wonderful world of spreadsheets and the concept of cell referencing.
-We ask them to collect, analyse, and manipulate data, before turning it into graphs and charts.
-We look at computer networks and we imagine a world without them: there would be no more YouTube, Google, instant messaging, online video gaming, Netflix, and iTunes; no online shopping; no file sharing; and no central backups of information.
+We are introduced to the wonderful world of spreadsheets and the concept of cell referencing.
+We collect, analyse, and manipulate data, before turning it into graphs and charts.

 ICT and Computing in Year 8

-In year 8 the learners take a tour through the different layers of computing systems: from programs and the operating system, to the physical components that store and execute these programs, to the fundamental binary building blocks that these components consist of.
-We explore the building blocks of the World Wide Web, HTML, and CSS, learners will investigate how websites are catalogued and organised for effective retrieval using search engines.
-We then introduce learners to the basics of text-based programming with Python.
+We take a look through the different layers of computing systems: from programs and the operating system, to the physical components that store and execute these programs, to the fundamental binary building blocks that these components consist of.
+We explore the building blocks of the World Wide Web, HTML, and CSS.
+We investigate how websites are catalogued and organised for effective retrieval using search engines.

 ICT and Computing in Year 9